dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a4/README.md

     The adapter class uses multiple inheritance: it inherits the new interface and the implementation of the old interface (via private inheritance).

-    Implementations of the old interface are used by refering the base class, e.g. `namespace::OldClass::operation();`
+    Operations from the old interface are used by referring to the base class, e.g. `namespace::OldClass::operation();`
   </dd>
   <dt>Object adapter</dt>